Guinness Float

-For a fun but delicious treat this St. Paddy’s Day, try this combination of vanilla ice cream, Irish Cream Liqueur and some super chilled Guinness.
-Sounds crazy I know but there is malt in that beer; it’s perfect!
+For a fun but delicious treat this St. Paddy’s Day, try a Guinness Float with Vanilla ice cream, Irish Cream Liqueur and super chilled Guinness.

 Ready to get your Irish on?
-This Guinness Float with Irish Cream Liqueur is a fun twist that will liven up any party!
+This Guinness Float is a fun twist that will liven up any party!
 If you’ve never had a Guinness Float well, I was with you until the other day.
 It’s been something I’ve wanted to try but still had a bit of trepidation about mixing beer, chocolate and ice cream.

 I’m not typically a beer drinker; using beer more often to cook then to sip but I developed a fondness for Guinness after participating in a beer tasting a couple of years ago so if the situation is right and the beer is ice cold, then I’m game.
 How much colder could it get than blending it with ice cream?